Hamburger

 Did You Know?

-- 1.Americans consume approximately 50 billion hamburgers annually, or about 150 hamburgers per person per year
+- 2.Americans consume approximately 50 billion hamburgers annually, averaging three hamburgers per person per year, making it the most popular sandwich in the United States

 Plating Guidance